-It’s impossible for a financial advisor not to know exactly how much this will cost your nest egg.
-So when an advisor makes a comment suggesting that 1% or 2% isn’t much, you can be certain they’re not working in your best interest, they’re working for their best interest at your detriment.
+It’s impossible for a financial adviser not to know exactly how much this will cost your nest egg.
+So when an adviser makes a comment suggesting that 1% or 2% isn’t much, you can be certain they’re not working in your best interest, they’re working for their best interest at your detriment.

 If there is one thing I want you to take from this article, it is that ongoing fees compound to astronomical amounts of lost money.
 After this article was written, I was compelled to wrote a whole article making it crystal clear how exactly 1% fees cost you so much.

-The names of the different products advisors try to get you into for their ‘special’ managed portfolios include:
+The names of the different products advisers try to get you into for their ‘special’ managed portfolios include: